skip navigation

 Hockey has lots of gear.
 Pretty soon it'll feel completely natural to your skater, and they'll be putting it all on (minus skates) by themselves.
 This is the order to put gear on that works best for most kids.

-Shin guards, Hockey Socks (most use sock tape and/or hockey shorts to hold them up), Breezers (that's what the padded pants are called, which is weird), Skates (sorry parents, you'll be tying these for a long time!), Shoulder Pads, Elbow Pads, Jersey, Mouthguard/Helmet (mouthguard required!), Gloves.
+Shin guards, Hockey Socks (most use sock tape and/or hockey shorts to hold them up), Breezers (that's what the padded pants are called, which is weird), Skates (sorry parents, you'll be tying these for a long time!), Neck Guard, Shoulder Pads, Elbow Pads, Jersey, Mouthguard/Helmet (mouthguard required!), Gloves.